What are the main Indian religions?

 But in the 600s BC, animal sacrifice started to go out of style all over Asia.
 Indian people looked for some other way to get a good rebirth than through sacrifice and the priests.
 The Bhagavad Gita, written about this time, shows this new interest.
-So do the teachings of the Buddha in the 500s BC.
-According to Gautama Buddha, people could get free of the cycle of reincarnation and achieve nirvana by being good people, by learning not to care about their bodies, and by meditating.
-Buddhism got very popular in India and quickly spread all over East Asia and Iran.
-But even Buddhists still prayed to the Hindu gods.
+It explains how a person can lead a good life and please the gods.

 About the same time, another Indian religious leader, Mahavira, also encouraged people to try to get out of the cycle of reincarnation.
 His followers were called Jains.
 Jains thought that the best way to escape reincarnation was to be good – to be kind to people and animals, and to tell the truth, and not to be greedy.

 By the 600s AD, even though Buddhism was still popular in China and Japan, many people in India started to turn back to Hinduism.
 They still remembered the Buddha, but he became just one of many Hindu gods to them.
 Jainism kept going, but only a small group of people in India stuck with it.

 In the 1100s AD, Indian people also began to convert to Islam as Muslim people from the north conquered India.
 Islam demanded that people give up worshipping any god but Allah, and so many people did give up their old Hindu gods at this time.